danylevych/Json/README.md

   **Why?**

-  Simply, image you wrote code like this:
+  Simply, image you wrote code like this for `List`:
   ```cpp
   // headers